cnoe-io/website/blog/2023-11-21-argo-cd-application-scalability-2/index.md

 ---
 slug: argo-cd-application-scalability-2
-title: Argo CD Benchmarking Part 2 - Pushing the Limits and Sharding Deep Dive
+title: Argo CD Benchmarking - Pushing the Limits and Sharding Deep Dive
 authors: [andklee, crenshaw, dhamijag]
 tags: [argocd]
 ---

 ## Introduction

 In [Part 1 of our Argo CD benchmarking blog post](https://aws.amazon.com/blogs/opensource/argo-cd-application-controller-scalability-testing-on-amazon-eks/), we analyzed the impacts of various Argo CD configuration parameters on the performance of Argo CD.
 In particular we measured the impact of _status and operation processes_, _client QPS, burst QPS_, and _sharding_ algorithms on the overall synchronization and reconciliation behavior in Argo CD.
-We showed that using the right configuration and sharding strategy, particularly by properly setting client and burst QPS, as well as by splitting the workload across multiple workload clusters using Argo CD sharding, overall sync time can be improved by a factor of 4x.
+We showed that using the right configuration and sharding strategy, particularly by properly setting client and burst QPS, as well as by splitting the workload across multiple workload clusters using Argo CD sharding, overall sync time can be improved by a factor of 4.

 Here, and in Part 2 of our scalability work, we push our scalability experiments for Argo CD further.
-In particular, among other tests, we run our scalability metrics against a maximum of 500 workload clusters, deploying 50,000 Argo applications.
+In particular, among other tests, _we run our scalability metrics against a maximum of 500 workload clusters, deploying 50,000 Argo applications_.
 This, to the best of our knowledge, sets the largest scalability testing ever done for Argo CD.
 We also report on a much deeper set of sharding experiments, utilizing different sharding algorithms for distribution of load across 100 workload clusters.
-While we report on running our experiments against a legacy sharding algorithm and a round robin algorithm that already exist in Argo CD 2.8, we also discuss results of workload distribution using 3 new sharding algorithms that we developed in collaboration with Red Hat.
+While we report on running our experiments against a legacy sharding algorithm and a round robin algorithm that already exist in [Argo CD 2.8](https://github.com/argoproj/argo-cd/releases/tag/v2.8.0), we also discuss results of workload distribution _using 3 new sharding algorithms_ we developed in collaboration with RedHat, namely: _a greedy minimum algorithm_, _a weighted ring hash algorithm_, and _a consistent hash with bounded loads algorithm_.
 We show that, depending on the optimization goals one has in mind, choosing from the new sharding algorithms can improve CPU utilization by a factor of 3 and reduce application-to-shard rebalancing by a factor of 5, significantly improving the performance of a highly distributed and massively scaled Argo CD deployment.

-## Experiment 1: How Client QPS/Burst QPS affects the k8s api-server
+## Experiment 1: How Client QPS/Burst QPS affects the Kubernetes API Server

 ** <u>Objective:</u> **

 The objective of the first experiment is to understand the impact of QPS & Burst Rate parameters on 1/Kubernetes control plane for both the Argo CD cluster and the remote application clusters, and 2/ overall sync duration for Argo CD applications.
+To understand the impact on Kubernetes API server, we observed following control plane metrics:
+- Latency (`apiserver_request_duration_seconds_bucket`)
+- Throughput (`apiserver_request_total`)
+- Error Rate (`apiserver_request_total{code=~"[45].."}`) for any request returning an error code 4xx or 5xx.

-To understand the impact on Kubernetes API server, we observed following control plane metrics: 1/ Latency (apiserver_request_duration_seconds_bucket), 2/ Throughput (apiserver_request_total) and 3/ Error Rate (apiserver_request_total{code=~"[45].."}).
-To analyze impact on application synchronization, we observed ‘Sync Duration’ and ‘No. of Goroutines’ Argo CD server metrics.
+To analyze impact on application synchronization, we observed `Sync Duration` and `No. of Goroutines` Argo CD server metrics.

 ** <u>Test Infrastructure:</u> **